bigcommerce/dev-docs/docs/api-docs/storefront/graphql/graphql-variants.md

 You can access these features if a merchant makes the product visible on storefronts.

 This page walks you through how to retrieve info for a variant.
-If you would like to retrieve info for the base product, see [Products with the GraphQL Storefront API](/api-docs/storefront/graphql/products).
+To retrieve info for the base product, see [Products with the GraphQL Storefront API](/api-docs/storefront/graphql/products).
 For full schema documentation, see the [GraphQL Storefront Playground](https://developer.bigcommerce.com/api-docs/storefront/graphql/playground).

 ## Get a variant